Vardot/varbase/tests/README.md

   @local @development @staging @production
   Scenario: Check that create new account options does not appear for anonymous users.
      When I go to "/user"
-      And I wait
+      And wait
      Then I should not see "Create new account"

   @local @development @staging @production
   Scenario: Check that only admin can create an account.
      When I go to "/user/register"
-      And I wait
+      And wait
      Then I should see "Access denied"

   @local @development @staging @production
   Scenario: Verify that anonymous users cannot access admin pages.
      When I go to "/admin"
-      And I wait
+      And wait
      Then I should see "Access denied"

 3 scenarios (3 passed)